Skip to content

 - Do you have a scanner? – Yes, there is a scanner in the Reference Department.
 It is free of charge to use.
 Please be prepared to email the scanned document to yourself or have a flash drive to save the file.

 - Can I volunteer at the library? – The library gratefully accepts assistance from adult and youth (ages 13-17) volunteers.
 We can provide limited volunteer opportunities for students earning Bright Futures Scholarships, however we cannot provide opportunities for persons needing court-ordered community service hours.
 Please call for further information.
+There are currently no volunteer positions at the library until further notice.

 - Does the library accept donations? – The library gratefully accepts both material and monetary donations.
 Material donations such as books or audio/visual items are first evaluated for possible addition to the collection.
 If we cannot add them to the collection, we place them in our Friends of the Library used book sale area.
 Monetary donations may be applied toward the purchase of books in memory of loved ones or toward general operating expenses.